 A chain style similar to the one above is seen in this necklace which uses three other typical MJM components: their watchband style flat chain, their typical box clasp, and the shell-shaped finding connecting the front section with the sides.
 For some reason this necklace reminds me of those “big eyes” paintings so popular during the 1960s even though it is definitely an Art Deco era product!
 It is 16″ long.
 Perhaps this necklace was also offered in brass.

 Heretofore I had only seen this dome-shaped pendant necklace in green, but here it is in their medium blue.
 The green version can be seen in this May 2013 post.
 The pendant is 1 1/4″ diameter and the chain is 16″ long.

 This is another case where at first I thought a piece might not be original as made, but then found the same in an alternate colorway; a single example may be a one-off, but not two.
-The first was a bracelet made from two short lengths of the MJM’s typical open rectangular link chain accented with enamel; I thought perhaps someone had repurposed it from a damaged necklace (it was green, and is shown here.)
-However, the existence of this matching 15.5″ long double-chain necklace in blue shows that the green bracelet was indeed as-made and that sets – no doubt in various colorways – were produced.
+The first was a bracelet made from two short lengths of the MJM’s typical open rectangular link chain accented with green; I thought perhaps someone had repurposed it from a damaged necklace (it is shown here.)
+However, the existence of this matching 15.5″ long double-chain necklace in blue shows that the green bracelet was indeed as-made.
 The clasps on the blue necklace and green bracelet pieces are identical, and I have not yet found them on any other MJM pieces.
-I expect they made these in other enamel colorways as well.
+I expect they made these in other colorways as well.